ToxicFrog/doom-mods/libtooltipmenu/README.md

 TooltipApperance "newsmallfont", "pink", "SBOXA0"
 ```

 The font and colour will be resolved with `GetFont` and `FindFontColor`.
 The texture supports animation and will be scaled to fit the tooltip, so it's recommended to choose something that will still look acceptable when stretched or squished into odd shapes.
+If you want a simple black background with antialiased edges, libtooltipmenu ships with one, called "TFTTBG".

+Like `TooltipGeometry` this can be specified multiple times to apply different settings to different tooltips.
+To leave a setting unchanged, use `""`, e.g. `TooltipAppearance "", "blue", ""` to change the font colour and nothing else.

 ## License